grafana/grafana/docs/sources/alerting/fundamentals/alert-rule-evaluation/state-and-health.md

 - `alertname`: Either `DatasourceNoData` or `DatasourceError` depending on the state.
 - `datasource_uid`: The UID of the data source that caused the state.

-You can handle these alerts the same way as regular alerts by adding a silence, route to a contact point, and so on.
+You can manage these alerts like regular ones by using their labels to apply actions such as adding a silence, routing via notification policies, and more.

 ## Alert rule state